-In an effort to meet Mid-Ohio Foodbank’s mission of ending hunger one nourishing meal at a time and co-creating a sustainable community where everyone thrives, the Foodbank has created Urban Farms of Central Ohio was created by an enthusiastic group of community leaders from the agriculture, government, business and non-profit communities.
+In an effort to meet Mid-Ohio Foodbank’s mission of ending hunger one nourishing meal at a time and co-creating a sustainable community where everyone thrives, Urban Farms of Central Ohio was created by an enthusiastic group of community leaders from the agriculture, government, business and non-profit communities.

 The Clarfield Farm

-For more information on UFCO, or to become involved with the Clarfield Farm, please contact Sarah Lenkay at 614-317-9476 or SLenkay@midohiofoodbank.org.
+For more information or to become involved with Urban Farms of Central Ohio, please contact Sarah Lenkay at 614.317.9476 or SLenkay@midohiofoodbank.org.

 Make a gift to Urban Farms of Central Ohio today and ensure that food insecure residents have access to farm fresh produce.